 Women are sometimes afraid to leave the family home because they believe or have been told that they will lose their right to it.
-Laws about property can be complex, so it is best to talk to a solicitor or domestic violence support service about this.
-However, if a couple are married, neither person can sell the family home without the written consent of the other spouse regardless of whose name is on the deeds of the house.
-You may be afraid to leave because you do not know where to go.
+Laws about property can be complex, so it is crucial to talk to a solicitor or domestic violence support service about this.

 For longer term housing options you may be entitled to: